wuhang03/CamReasoner/README.md

 ### Inference

-You can use CamReasoner-7B to inference following this part.
+You can use CamReasoner-7B to inference and see the reasoning process following this part.

 ```bash
 git clone https://github.com/wuhang03/CamReasoner